jamesrusselldev/notes/git.md

 1. Starting a new repository
    # a.
-Create a repo in github
+Create a new repository in GitHub
-   # b. git remote add origin /*Link to github repo*/
-   # c. git pull origin main OR git pull origin master --allow-unrelated-histories
+   # b.
+Create the README.md file
+   # c.
+Clone the repo in your local machine
+   # d.
+MAKE CHANGES / CODE
-   # d. git add .
+   # e. git add .
-   # e. git commit -m 'Wip'
+   # f. git commit -m 'wip'
-   # f. git push origin main
+   # g. git push origin